Legalisation of documents from Kenya for use in the Netherlands

 Where to get your documents legalised

 Have your document legalised by the Kenyan Ministry of Foreign Affairs.
-On 1 January 2016, the Dutch embassy in Nairobi stopped legalising documents from Kenya.
-After your document has been legalised by the Kenyan authorities, you can use it in the Netherlands.
+Once your document has been legalised by the Kenyan authorities it can be used in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague